Strawberry Almond Cake

 - Canola Oil: I use organic canola oil because its the most neutral oil.
 If you want to avoid seed oils, you can use avocado oil or extra virgin olive oil.
 I have not tested coconut oil.

 - Almond Milk: I use Three Trees Organic Vanilla Bean Almond Milk, you can use your favorite.
 You can also use cow's milk if you don't have almond milk, but using almond milk will give this more almond flavor.
+I have tested this with a full fat coconut milk and it's not ideal as it results in a batter with more fat and it weighs down the cake.

 - Cane Sugar: I use cane sugar in this organic cake for a natural sweetness.